hireupau/technical-assessment/README.md

 ## Overview

 We'd like you to build a calculator that determines the cost of Hireup bookings.
 A booking is the time worked by a support worker with a user.

 Your application should read a collection of bookings from a provided JSON file, calculate the cost of each booking and write the result to a new file.

+We have given you a starting point in the files [calculator.js](./calculator.js) and [calculator.test.js](./calculator.test.js) but you are welcome to come up with what ever solution you see fit.

+## Prerequisites

+- npm 8
+- node 16

+## Setup

+1. Install package dependencies with this command `$ npm install`
+2. Run unit test with this command `$ npm test`
+3. Run the program with this command `$ npm start`

 ## Input

 We've included a file called input.json that contains a collection of bookings.
 Each booking has an id, a from datetime and to datetime:

 ```json